Best Exhaust Shops Perth & Canning Vale

-EXHAUST SYSTEM SPECIALISTS IN CANNING VALE, PERTH
+CUSTOM EXHAUST SERVICES IN CANNING VALE, PERTH

-- Exhaust manifold: The exhaust manifold attaches to the cylinder head and takes each cylinders exhaust and combines it into one pipe.
+Exhaust manifold: The exhaust manifold attaches to the cylinder head and takes each cylinders exhaust and combines it into one pipe.
 The manifold can be made of steel, aluminum, stainless steel, or more commonly cast iron.

-- Oxygen sensor: All modern fuel injected cars utilize an oxygen sensor to measure how much oxygen is present in the exhaust.
+Oxygen sensor: All modern fuel injected cars utilise an oxygen sensor to measure how much oxygen is present in the exhaust.
 From this the computer can add or subtract fuel to obtain the correct mixture for maximum fuel economy.
 The oxygen sensor is mounted in the exhaust manifold or close to it in the exhaust pipe.

-- Catalytic converter: This muffler like part converts harmful carbon monoxide and hydrocarbons to water vapor and carbon dioxide.
+Catalytic converter: This muffler like part converts harmful carbon monoxide and hydrocarbons to water vapor and carbon dioxide.
 Some converters also reduce harmful nitrogen oxides.
 The converter is mounted between the exhaust manifold and the muffler.

-- Muffler: The muffler serves to quiet the exhaust down to acceptable levels.
+Muffler: The muffler serves to quiet the exhaust down to acceptable levels.
 Remember that the combustion process is a series of explosions that create allot of noise.
 Most mufflers use baffles to bounce the exhaust around dissipating the energy and quieting the noise.
 Some mufflers also use fiberglass packing which absorbs the sound energy as the gases flow through.

 Well the worst enemy of your exhaust system is corrosion…. or more commonly known as rust.
 Rust is caused by moisture reacting with the iron in the steel and forming iron oxide.
 Moisture, or water vapor is present in the exhaust as a by-product of combustion and the catalytic converter.
 Moisture can also come from the outside in the form of rain.

 Short trips in your car can shorten the life of your exhaust system.
-When you shut down your engine whatever water vapor is in the pipes condenses and turns back into a liquid.
-On a short trip the water never has a chance to get hot enough to turn back into water vapor and just stays in the system and rusts away the pipes.
+When you shut down your engine whatever water vapour is in the pipes condenses and turns back into a liquid.
+On a short trip the water never has a chance to get hot enough to turn back into water vapour and just stays in the system and rusts away the pipes.
 If you drive for short distances consider replacing your exhaust system with stainless steel when the plain steel one rusts through.
 If you drive more than 15 miles at a time then you should not have to worry about this.